-Although this welding equipment is designed and manufactured taking into account safety adequately be observe safety sure to precautions in this Operating Manual when operating this welding equipment.
+Although this welding equipment is designed and manufactured taking into account safety adequately be sure to observe safety precautions in this Operating Manual when operating this welding equipment.

 Not doing so may cause fatal injury to the operator or others, resulting in death or serious injury.